AmpliconSuite/CoRAL/README.md

 ## Installation
 CoRAL can be installed and run on most modern Unix-like operating systems (e.g. Ubuntu 18.04+, CentOS 7+, macOS).

-CoRAL requires python>=3.7, and may be installed with the fewest issues if python < 3.12.
+CoRAL requires python>=3.7, and dependencies may be resolved best if python < 3.12.

 1. Clone source